victorlagerfors/UIFullstack/README.md

 2. `cd todo-frontend && npm install`
 3. `npm run dev`

+### Frontend notes
+You might notice that there is a lot of state mutations in this application, going against React best practices.
+However, the state management solution chosen for ensuring a synchronized state uses the concept of Functional Reactive Programming, where the best practice is to mutate the state directly.

 ## Using the app

 Voila!
 The app should now work.
 Use it as you wish.